Why do I have to say who lives with me and who pays the household bills when I am applying for SSI Disability?

-Now let’s change the example a little bit and say that your niece, who has no income, moves in with you and your sister.
-The expenses go up to $1,800.
-Now your share is one-third of the total costs or $600.
-You continue to contribute $600.
+Now let’s change the example a little bit and say that your niece and nephew, who have no income, move in with you and your sister.
+The expenses go up to $1,400.
+Now your share is one-fourth of the total costs or $350.
+You continue to contribute $400.
 Because you are paying your share, you are no longer receiving in-kind income from the other members of the household and two months after you start to pay your share your SSI will no be reduced for in-kind support and maintenance and your benefit will increase to $771.

 What about Homelessness?